MrPowers/neapowers/content/investing/jeffrey-gundlach.md

 Companies are having a hard time finding employees.
 There is clearly a shortage of workers.

-The job openings index came out as a record high.
+The job openings index came out at a record high.

 We'll see if the stimulus continues in September.